-The dialog is accessed via the command Edit > Preferences (Win) or SeqNinja > Preferences (Mac).
+On Windows, this dialog is accessed via the command Edit > Preferences.
+On Macintosh, it is accessed using SeqNinja > Preferences (macOS 12 and lower) or SeqNinja > Settings (macOS 13 and higher).
 If the Default Run Options section is not already active, click on Default Run Options on the left.